siong1987/phoneformatter/README.md

 # PhoneFormatter

-[PhoneFormatter](http://phoneformatter.com) is API for formatting phone number.
+[PhoneFormatter](http://phoneformatter.com) is a simple API for formatting phone number.